briankimstudio/curriculum/courses/big_data_analytics.md

 ## Course Description

 This course applies knowledge and skills learnt from data science course to large scale dataset.
 It focues on generating business insights for data-driven diciesion making.
 In general, multiple techniques and tools are required to analyze unstructured big data and synthesize meaningful knowledge for business purpose.
+This course offers hands-on experience with these techniques by practicing latest big data analysis tools.

 ## Learning Objectives